-One of the most insightful ways to understand how donors think about your nonprofit organization and its work is simply to ask them to tell you.
-By understanding what your donors think – and what has motivates them – you will learn invaluable lessons that will help you tailor your future “asks.”
+One of the best ways to understand how donors think about your nonprofit organization and its work is to ask them to tell you.
+This seems like simple, straight-forward advice, but it is a step that is sometimes overlooked by nonprofit staff.
+By understanding what your donors think – and what motivates them – you will learn invaluable lessons that will help tailor your future “asks,” and acknowledge them properly.
+Don’t be shy!

-Having said this, I am also a fan of “unpredictable,” unplanned charitable donation stories.
+I am a fan of “unpredictable,” unplanned charitable donation stories.
 These kinds of gifts occur more often than one might suspect, defying the best efforts of development staff to control the cultivation and solicitation process.
 Here is one heartwarming story.

 Years ago and early in my career (mid-1980s), I worked for a small, beloved art museum that inhabited an historical building surrounding by luxurious grounds.
 People often came to wander the grounds, as well as to view the exhibitions.
 The museum had launched a significant endowment campaign, and I was charged to assist with developing the effort.